 17. Create a Viewing Window

 Install a clear panel or window to watch your chickens without disturbing them.
 It’s like having a live nature documentary right in your barn!
+You can even incorporate these creative barn door ideas to add style to your coop.

 18. Natural or Installed Lighting